 Admission to the Major

 Are you considering becoming a psychology major?
 Start by learning about our program in psychology.
 You might find our videos, curriculum and student resources pages particularly useful.
-All students are allowed to declare the Psychology Major, and are permitted to take GPSYC 101 (General Psychology), GPSYC 160 (Life-span and Human Development), GPSYC 122 (Vision and Audition), as well as certain other psychology courses.
-However, to make progress in the major beyond the first few courses, students need to apply and be admitted to the major.
-The following is a general guideline of how current students (additional information for transfer students) become Psychology Majors at James Madison University.
+The following is a general guideline of how to become a Psychology Major at James Madison University.
 (Incoming transfer students will find our transfer student page useful.)

 - Declare the Psychology Major.

 - Apply to become a “Fully-Admitted Psychology Major.
-Students who want to make rapid progress through the psychology major are encouraged to apply for full admission to the major when they make the decision to pursue a psychology major.
+Students are encouraged to apply for full admission to the major when they make the decision to pursue a psychology major.

-- After the semester ends, students will be admitted to the major if they meet the below admission requirements.
+- After the semester ends, students will be admitted to the major if they meet the admission requirements described below.
+Students who have not yet met the admission requirements at that time will be allowed to roll their application to the next review period.

-- Complete the prerequisite courses with a grade of C- or higher:
+- Complete the two prerequisite courses with a grade of C- or higher:

 - GPSYC 101 – General Psychology